NicholasMoser/gnt4.online/docs/scon4_all_changes.md

   - Hitbox appears one frame sooner
   - Hilt hitbox is larger
   - Uncharged juggles better and ends with a low sweep
+  - Lift adjusted
+  - 0C last hit is a stagger
-  - 1C is a mid sweep
+  - 1C last hit is a mid sweep
-  - 2C is an untechable sweep
+  - 2C last hit is an untechable sweep
 - 6A2C
   - Is unblockable
   - Sweep ender is untechable